Why look for journals?

 - Talk with your instructors, faculty advisor, and colleagues to learn what journals they are following.

-- Note the journal titles of articles you are cited elsewhere.
+- Note the journal titles of articles that are cited in resources you already found.

 - Search for topics and note titles of commonly used journals.